theobald-software/theobald-software.github.io/content/_en/board-connector/introduction/installation-and-update.md

 ### Installation Routine

-The installation program *BoardConnectorSetup.exe* is an industry standard installation routine.
-Execute the *BoardConnectorSetup.exe* file and follow the instructions of the installation program.
+The installation program *BOARD ConnectorSetup.exe* is an industry standard installation routine.
+Execute the *BOARD ConnectorSetup.exe* file and follow the instructions of the installation program.

 When starting the installation program, optional components (1) can be selected during the setup.
 When selecting a component details are displayed in the description field (2).